michaelwodka/blog/_posts/2018-09-06-top-five-ways-to-automate-excel.markdown

 If you don't already know, you can use Excel to automatically create PowerPoint presentations, send Outlook emails, move and copy files around your computer, and so much more.
 This can all be done through Visual Basic for Applications (VBA), the programming language of Excel and other Microsoft Office products.

-Now for my non-technical audience, performing basic automation tasks in VBA is actually not that hard.
+Now for my non-technical readers, performing basic automation tasks in VBA is actually not that hard.
 In fact, I will be walking you through the easiest way to utilize VBA: recording a macro, which requires no coding whatsoever!
-If you are already familiar with VBA, I encourage you to scroll down to the use case sections to see some excellent applications of VBA.
+If you are already familiar with VBA, I encourage you to scroll down to the use case sections to get some ideas on how to put VBA into action.

-If you're still not convinced on the merits of learning Excel VBA, all I will say is if you've ever done a tedious, repetitive task in Excel such as updating a spreadsheet with new data, using VBA will save you hundreds of hours of work in the long run and make your life much easier.
+Still not sold on learning Excel VBA?
+All I will say is if you've ever done a tedious, repetitive task in Excel such as updating a spreadsheet with new data, using VBA will save you hundreds of hours of work in the long run and make your life much easier.

 ## Setting up VBA in Excel

 ###### _**Important Note**: this tutorial is assuming that you're working on Windows 10 with Microsoft Excel 2016.
 If you're using an older version of Windows or Excel, most of this tutorial should still work for you (though not guaranteed).
 I also can't guarantee this tutorial will work with Excel on macOS.
-In addition, you need to ensure macros are enabled in Excel for VBA to work in your environment._
+In addition, you need to [ensure macros are enabled in Excel for VBA to work in your environment](https://support.office.com/en-us/article/enable-or-disable-macros-in-office-files-12b036fd-d140-4e74-b45e-16fed1a7e5c6)._

 Setting up Excel VBA is relatively simple.
 All you have to do is click the "Developer" tab in the ribbon, and you will gain access to writing VBA scripts and recording macros.